raguay/ModalFileManager/README.md

 [![Richard's GitHub stats](https://github-readme-stats.vercel.app/api?username=raguay)](https://github.com/anuraghazra/github-readme-stats)

 This project is for creating a file manager using web technologies.
 My original design was based on NW.js and can be found [here](https://github.com/raguay/ModalFileManager-NWjs).
 This version uses the same Svelte based frontend code, but the backend is a [Wails 2](https://wails.io/) implementation.
+By using this implementation, I no longer use command line `rm`, `cp`, etc. commands.
+It is fully coded using Go and runs much faster than the previous versions.

-Currently, it can`t transfer files to other programs with Drag and Drop due to a limitation of the web technologies used.
+Currently, it can't transfer files to other programs with Drag and Drop due to a limitation of the web technologies used.
 I should be able to get past this limitation soon by using lower level commands to the operating system which I will be exploring with this new Wails 2 implementation.

-This file manager is designed around the same principle as Vim: a state controled keyboard actions.
+This file manager is designed around the same principle as Vim: a state controlled keyboard actions.
 The number of states isn't fixed, but very programmable.
 Therefore, an infinite number of keyboard configurations can be created and used.
 This is the main difference from other file managers.

-# Disclamer:  Beta level software.
+# Disclamer:  This program can permanently delete directories and files.
 Use at your own risk!
 I accept no liability for lost information from the use of this software.
 User beware!
 But, if you have a major problem, please let me know so that I can look for solutions.
 Deletions currently default to moving to the trashcan on new installations.

-The low level interface is still being mapped out and changes are happening.
-This means that extensions made using the current API will most likely need changes as the project moves forward.
-All features from the original version isn't working yet, but I'm working on it.

 ## Table of Contents